 And you’ll get the separate $100 travel credit no matter the option you choose, for a total value of ≈ $418 (more valuable rewards) or a still-excellent $365 (more simple rewards).

 Here’s a brief overview of how each of the types of rewards you’ll get actually works.

 HSBC points as more simple rewards

 With fixed-value rewards, you don’t have to learn anything or make any effort (but can’t get outsized value or unlimited value).

 It’s extremely easy: You can simply apply your HSBC points to any travel purchase made with your card.
 Your points “erase” the purchase; it’s as simple as it gets in terms of ways to use rewards.

-So even for those who don’t want to maximize or use as airline points, you’ll get a net value of $591 with the HSBC World Elite Mastercard‘s welcome bonus with the—still an amazing free welcome bonus (in Québec, it comes out to $502 total as fixed-value rewards).
+So even for those who don’t want to maximize or use as airline points, you’ll get a net value of $365 with the HSBC World Elite Mastercard‘s welcome bonus — still an amazing free welcome bonus (in Québec, it comes out to $351 total as rewards that are more simple).

 With variable-value rewards, you need to be more flexible to get the most value.
-Our ≈ $699 Flytrippers Valuation is by using your points for flights this way, for 20% more value per point.
+Our ≈ $418 Flytrippers Valuation is by using your points for flights this way, for 20% more value per point.
+A very conservative valuation.